mmazzarolo/tap-the-number/README.md

 that I've found on Google Images (sorry, I don't know who's the creator)
 - [freesound.org](https://freesound.org/browse/tags/sound-effects/) for the sound effects
 - [This Slack image](https://raw.githubusercontent.com/mmazzarolo/tap-the-number/master/extra/slack-tiles.png) that inspired the design of the tiles
 - And all the libraries I already linked and talked about in this post
+Hope this app example might be helpful :)